Strider64/Miniature01282021/README.md

 a much cleaner way of implementation and easier.
 I still have ways to go, but once I'm finish my classes should be easier to transferred from one project to another project.

+#Login and Registration System, Plus Improved Game Play

+I added a Login and Registration system to the website in order to improve my game play.
+I also added a high scores table that gives the top 5 players and scores for that date, the table also resets everyday once a player has played the new day.
+I improved the CSS, but plan on improving in order to make game play better and look better on mobile devices.